osiloke/Flumotion-Transcoder/doc/rst/configuration/admin-config.rst

 specifies the template used in generating the transcoding components labels.

-It's a string that can contains placeholders, see `Components and Activities Name Template`_.
+It's a string that can contains placeholders, see `Component and Activity Name Template`_.

 If not specified, the default value is::